kukulaka/air-quality/README.md

 ## Other notes
 I have used a npm package for autocomplete component (chakra-ui-autocomplete) due to time contraints.
 If I had more time would make my own.
 The component does not currently have a custom render for the List of cities, and so when height is added to the listprops, the list shows even when no cities are selected. :unamused:
 I needed to add `value` and `label` properties as there was no way to amend to accept other property names.  :unamused: :unamused:

+Air Quality location data - to get the air quality values the endpoint `/v2/latest` was used.
+The endpoint is called every timea new city was selected. but in some scenarios, it might be better do one call with all the cities.
+This endpoint has multiple locations per city, but the wireframe pdf only requires one location to be shown per city.
+Therefore, the first item in the locations array was chosen for ease.
+If there was more time, there could be multiple cards per city and these could be compared against all the locations in another city.
 ## Done
 - [x] Chakra UI install and basic theme
 - [x] Basic tests for checking Home and App component render ok